 Mudding

-Mud-bashing, also known as mudding, is where the rider voluntarily brings the vehicle into deep mud or muskeg pits with only one goal; to get across and back up on the dry ground.
+Mud-bashing, or simply “mudding,” is where the rider voluntarily brings the vehicle into deep mud or muskeg pits with only one goal: to get across and back up on the dry ground.

 Most riders that engage in this form of ATV riding modify their machines with lift kits, snorkels, and larger wheels for improved performance.